Student projects

 You can apply via SiROP or directly contact Mengjie Zhao.

 Modern buildings are equipped with a large number of HVAC (Heating, Ventilation, and Air Conditioning) devices, comprising sensors, actuators, control systems mounted in very different locations.
 The integration of these components into the overarching building control system necessitates a meticulous configuration process known as commissioning.
 This undertaking represents the predominant portion of the interaction time between the device and the human operator, excluding routine operational tasks such as temperature readings from room sensors.
-Consequently, commissioning emerges as the most time-consuming, expensive, and error-prone phase in the establishment of a seamlessly operating building. as Any errors during commissioning can significantly impact the overall efficiency and functionality of the building.
+Consequently, commissioning emerges as the most time-consuming, expensive, and error-prone phase in the establishment of a seamlessly operating building, as any errors during commissioning can significantly impact the overall efficiency and functionality of the building.

 In the context of this Master Thesis, the objective is to investigate the feasibility of developing an algorithm capable of predicting and verifying parameter values during the commissioning process, aiming to mitigate the occurrence of human errors.